Aquablation Has Come to Austin

 Is Aquablation Therapy Right for me?

 Aquablation therapy is a unique procedure that employs robotic-precision with a novel treatment therapy.
 There are many reasons men seek this therapy.
 With this said, not all prostates are created equal and not all therapies will provide long-lasting relief and cure.
 If you are suffering from or believe you may be having BPH-related symptoms, it is important to start the conversation with either your primary healthcare provider or establish care with your Urologist.
-At Austin Urology Institute, Dr. Shaw and Dr. Tsai, are proud to offer a multiple treatment options for BPH and are available to consult with you to personalize your treatment plan.
+At Austin Urology Institute, Dr. Shaw is proud to offer multiple treatment options for BPH and is available to consult with you to personalize your treatment plan.

 Virtual Visits Available